Finding the Shape of Things

 Thoughts Behind Work

 These are pieces made to be used, lived with, washed, and handled.
-They are not delicate or distant objects, but ones that belong in the rhythm of daily life, present, useful, and quietly individual.
+They are not delicate or distant objects, but ones that belong in the rhythm of daily life, present, useful, and to be enjoyed

 Inside the Studio